 This table provides a series of alternatives to suspension, but it is not a complete list.
-Please consult the campus SEAD Specialist, Special Education Behavior Specialist, or Behavior Coordinator, or Licensed Specialist in School Psychology for more responses, interventions, or strategies.
+Please consult the campus behavior specialist, behavior coordinator, or Licensed Specialist in School Psychology for more responses, interventions, or strategies.

-Alternative Offense Level Restorative/Academic Benefit Factors to Consider Reflection Journaling 1 Promotes student accountabilityPromotes metacognitionPractice writing for critical thinking Individualize based on the offense (e.g., classroom disruption, profanity, or social/ emotional conflicts Loss of Privileges 1 Promotes student accountability Reinforces understanding of consequences to help students learn the value of respect and cooperation in the classroom Activities associated with guaranteed services (e.g., Gifted/Talented classes, Special Education) cannot legally be withheld Parent Conference 1 -Increases stakeholder involvement to encourage relationship building -Promotes student cooperation without disrupting learning process Can be held in person or via phone Check-in/ Check-out 1 -Encourages student attendance on campus while verifying their emotional well-being on a daily basis to encourage cooperation -Promotes personal responsibility in maintaining schedules & time management -Which campus stakeholder will be involved to monitor and provide follow-up? -Stakeholder does not necessarily need to be a teacher Restitution (Repair Harm) 2 Provides opportunity for conflict resolution & problem-solvingPromotes accountability through process of repairing harm Student needs to be willing to participate in this process, and parent participation should be considered Peer Resolution/ Circles/ Chats 3 Upperclassmen can help guide lowerclassmen on how to overcome challenges related to recent experiences by provided conflict resolution and problemsolving techniques on campus When the student is refusing to cooperate using other approaches, this strategy is necessary in conjunction with additional methods to provide additional guidance for students in need of further support Detention or "Time Owed" 1 -Supports restitution by allowing time for the student to reflect on his/her actions -Encourages student cooperation on campus -Campus needs to notify parent for awareness and support -Procedures need to be highly structured (e.g., students need to be escorted to afterschool detention) Parental Support 1-2 -Opportunity to invite parents/guardians to help support/address student misconduct -Encourages student cooperation & problem-solving This process can also be put in place through a home visit
+Alternative Offense Level Restorative/Academic Benefit Factors to Consider Reflection Journaling 1 Promotes student accountability Promotes metacognition Practice writing for critical thinking Individualize based on the offense (e.g., classroom disruption, profanity, or social/ emotional conflicts Loss of Privileges 1 Promotes student accountability Reinforces understanding of consequences to help students learn the value of respect and cooperation in the classroom Activities associated with guaranteed services (e.g., Gifted/Talented classes, Special Education) cannot legally be withheld Parent Conference 1 Increases stakeholder involvement to encourage relationship building Promotes student cooperation without disrupting learning process Can be held in person or via phone Check-in/ Check-out 1 Encourages student attendance on campus while verifying their emotional well-being on a daily basis to encourage cooperation Promotes personal responsibility in maintaining schedules &amp; time management Which campus stakeholder will be involved to monitor and provide follow-up?
+Stakeholder does not necessarily need to be a teacher Restitution (Repair Harm) 2 Provides opportunity for conflict resolution &amp; problem-solving Promotes accountability through process of repairing harm Student needs to be willing to participate in this process, and parent participation should be considered Peer Resolution/ Circles/ Chats 3 Upperclassmen can help guide lowerclassmen on how to overcome challenges related to recent experiences by provided conflict resolution and problem- solving techniques on campus When the student is refusing to cooperate using other approaches, this strategy is necessary in conjunction with additional methods to provide additional guidance for students in need of further support Detention or "Time Owed" 1 Supports restitution by allowing time for the student to reflect on his/her actions Encourages student cooperation on campus Campus needs to notify parent for awareness and support Procedures need to be highly structured (e.g., students need to be escorted to after- school detention) Parental Support 1-2 -Opportunity to invite parents/guardians to help support/address student misconduct -Encourages student cooperation &amp; problem-solving This process can also be put in place through a home visit